Darkbblue/generic-diffusion-feature/README.md

 **Don't know what layers a diffusion model contains?** Use `--show_all_layers` to print all layers and corresponding feature shapes.
 A corresponding config file will also be generated at the root directory.
 Note that turning on this option will cause the script not to store any feature.

+### Background Extraction
+Now we support a new feature: you can extract features in the background while doing other staff like generating an image.
+This allows you to do feature extraction in the t2i generation pipeline.

+See `generate_with_extraction.py` for an example.

 ### A useful feature visualization tool
 Do you want to make the same type of feature visualization as shown in our paper?
 Try `feature_visualization.py`!
 It's a simple script that perform PCA analysis to visualize any 2D features.